 (EHMDTrackingOrigin::Type) to Floor

-Another issue to be aware of is that when placing with PlayerStart
+Another issue is that when using PlayerStart

 , PlayerStart